OpenFenix/bluetooth-sniffer/README.md

 ## Important notes

 * Keep in mind [android.bluetooth.BluetoothGattCallback](https://github.com/OpenFenix/bluetooth-sniffer/blob/master/src/bluetooth/BluetoothGattCallback/index.js#L1) is extended, so, you need to get class name for your specific version.
 Just search for `onCharacteristicChanged`.

+## Bluetooth protocol details

+### Gatt

+It looks like they use multichannel communication, on top of a single Gatt service.
+First byte of each message looks like channel identifier.

+### BluetoothSocket

+It looks like they use BluetoothSocket for transfering larger files.

 ## Classes used by Garmin Connect